 Good brand names also leverage appealing sounds—repeated syllables can make a name catchy, as can alliteration.
 According to David Crystal’s A Little Book of Language, sounds like “M” and “N” appear inviting and friendly, while “G” and “T” are less approachable.
 When Sara Blakely was looking for a name for her new shapewear company, she noticed brand names with “K” sounds, like Coca-Cola and Kodak, were recognizable.
 She chose the name “Spanks” with that in mind, later changing it to “Spanx” because it was easier to trademark.

-How to come up with a brand name in 4 steps
+How to create a brand name in 4 simple steps

 If you’re ready to start the brand naming process, you’ve likely already done some of the groundwork of identifying your brand values (the key principles that guide company decisions) and brand identity (the features that make your brand uniquely appealing).
 Clearly define and think about your target market next, articulating what your value proposition is to your ideal customers.
 Then lay out what distinguishes your brand from others in your category.
 Once you know precisely what your brand aims to accomplish, you can start playing with words.